 How to write a radio script

-The number one rule when it comes to writing a radio script is to write as if you’re talking!
-Don’t make your script too formal as it may sound forced or unnatural live on air, try and make it as casual as possible, as if you were talking with a group of friends!
+The number one rule when it comes to preparing a radio script is to write as if you’re talking!
+Don’t make your script too formal as it may sound forced or unnatural when you’re broadcasting live on air.
+Try and make it as casual as possible, as if you were chatting with a group of friends!

-It’s important for you to know your audience too in order to establish which tone and language you’ll be using.
+This is why it’s important for you to know your audience!
+By knowing who you’re speaking to, it’s easier to establish which tone and language you should be use.
 For example, if your target audience is aged between 18-26, using slang is a great way to help your audience relate to your content.

 Top Tip: If you’re having trouble making your script sound natural, record yourself talking about the subject.
 You can then go back and listen to it and write down key phrases.